MatteoRobbiati/pycasso/README.md

 # pycasso
-Pycasso is an automatic image processing tool based on the pyllow package.
+Pycasso is an automatic image processing tool based on the [pillow](https://github.com/python-pillow/Pillow) package.

 I was tired to use graphical apps to remove backgrounds and replace colors, and now I am happy to have `pycasso` helping me.